jamiegl/xyzblog/content/posts/financial-disclosure-p2/index.md

 ![](gaetzform.png)

-All financial disclosure take the same form as above, with multiple pages of tables with surrounding text we arent interested in (we can get alot of this information from the HTML parsing we did in the previous blog).
+All financial disclosure take the same form as above, with multiple pages of tables with surrounding text we arent interested in (we can get alot of this surrounding information from the HTML parsing we did in the previous article).

 To pull the tables out of the forms we will use the contour detection capabilites of opencv.
 Contour detection is a way of finding the edges of objects in an image, which is a fundamental part of computer vision which is often interested in identifying objects of interest from within a larger image.